gdelataillade/alarm/README.md

 ### iOS installation steps

-In order to play audio in background, open your project in Xcode, select your Runner and select the Capabilities tab.
-Under the Capabilities tab, set the Background Modes switch to ON and select the “Audio, AirPlay, and Picture in Picture” option under the list of available modes.
+Open your project in Xcode, select your Runner and then Signing & Capabilities tab.
+In the Background Modes section, make sure to enable:
+- [x] Audio, AirPlay, and Picture in Picture
+- [x] Background fetch

+Still in Xcode, open your Info.plist and add the key `Permitted background task scheduler identifiers`, with the item `com.transistorsoft.fetch` inside.

 ### Android installation steps